 Size: 3-4 feet long (including tail); About 11 pounds

-Predators: Dingoes, red foxes, and feral cats
+Predators: Dingoes, birds of prey, red foxes, and feral cats

 Reproduction: Parma wallabies are ready to mate around 11.5-16 month of age.
 After a month-long gestation, a female gives birth to a tiny joey that crawls into her pouch.
 Newborn joeys weigh less than half an ounce and they are completely dependent on their mothers.
 They remain in the pouch for about 8 months and then slowly emerge, gradually spending more and more time outside the pouch.
 At this stage, the baby is called a “joey-at-heel.”

 Behavior: Parma wallabies are nocturnal and solitary except when breeding.
 They shelter in thick scrub during the day and emerge at dusk to feed.
 They may communicate with mates by wagging tails, stomping feet, clucking, coughing and hissing.
 Males spend more time actively foraging than females.

 Parma wallabies were thought to be extinct before they were rediscovered in the 1960s on Kauwau Island.
 Hunting and habitat loss are the major threats to their sparse and geographically restricted population.

 - Parma wallabies have specialized teeth that help grind the fibrous plants they eat.

 - Their large hind legs and powerful muscular tails allow them to travel long distances at fast speeds.
 By storing “strain energy” in their tendons, they can bounce up with relatively little effort.